dynamicexpresso/DynamicExpresso/README.md

 - IronJS, IronRuby, IronPython
 - paxScript.NET http://eco148-88394.innterhost.net/paxscriptnet/

-## Developer notes
+## Continuos Integration

-I have setup a continuous integration environment with Visual Studio Online Team Services.
+I have setup a continuous integration environment with Github Actions, see `.github/workflows` folder.

+## Compiling and run tests

 To compile the solution you can run: